natalieagus/50002/docs/Labs/lab5.md

 }
 ```

-**Reuse mux2to1 and mux4to1**
+**Reuse MUX2to1 and MUX4to1**
-You are highly encouraged to reuse the muxes you created in the previous lab to implement the comparator unit.
+You are highly encouraged to reuse the MUXes you created in the previous lab to implement the comparator unit.
 You can then utilise it inside `compare.luc` to implement the compare unit truth table [above](#task-2-compare-unit) using signals Z, V, and N

 ### Test